zenia369/zenia369/README.md

 I\`he been learning forntend/bacnkend and an entire JS ecosystem of npm packages 😄s for - the my entire life.
 I started from a basic stack, then moved to various "libraries" and now i'm back to the vanilla JS...

-* 🌍  I'm based in Earn
+* 🌍  I'm based in Earth
 * 🚀  I'm currently working on [Keqing-site](http://keqing-site.vercel.com/)
 * 🧠  I'm learning React (just js)
 * 🤝  I'm open to collaborating on team projects